anusha-0129/Hiringhood_tasks/task1_Responsive-webpage/README.md

 This project is a responsive event countdown timer built using HTML, CSS, and JavaScript.
 Users can set a countdown to a specific event, and the timer persists even after the page is refreshed.
 The design is fully responsive and adapts seamlessly across desktop, tablet, and mobile screens.

 2. Features
-✔️ Set a countdown timer for an upcoming event
+!Set a countdown timer for an upcoming event
-✔️ Timer persists across page refreshes using local storage ✔️ Fully responsive design for all screen sizes
+!Timer persists across page refreshes using local storage !
+Fully responsive design for all screen sizes
-✔️ Interactive and user-friendly UI
+!
+Interactive and user-friendly UI

 3. Technologies Used
 HTML: Structure of the webpage